FrankReiser/ReiserRT_Core/README.md

 ### ObjectPool
 Calling new and delete in a realtime application can significantly impact determinism.
-ObjectPool provides pre-allocated memory, for a fixed number of objects of some base type.
-The quantity of which, is specified during construction.
-Derived objects may also be created from ObjectPool as long as you respect appropriate maximum object size.
+ObjectPool provides pre-allocated memory for a fixed number of objects of some base type, the quantity of which is specified during object construction.
+Derived objects may also be created from ObjectPool as long as you respect the appropriate maximum object size.
-The maximum object size, is also specified during construction.
+This maximum object size is also specified during construction.

 The `ObjectPool<BaseType>::createObj<DerivedType>(constructArgs...)`
 operation returns a specialized `std::unique_ptr` type with a custom